The thrill at the edge: Seismic Geometry, Reservoir Architecture, Trapping Mechanism and Forward Modelling of Clinoforms

-Welcome to this Force Conference.
+Welcome to this 2 day and dinner Force Conference.
 We aim to an exciting venue where ideas are exchanged and provoked and discussion welcome.
-We realize the existence of a lot of misunderstanding regarding clinoform terminology and all the implication that derived from it
+We realize the existence of a lot of misunderstanding regarding clinoform terminology and all the implication that derived from it.

 What is a clinoform?
 What is the difference between a shelfal clinoform and a basin margin clinoform?
 What reservoirs are we expecting at a basin margin and along a basin clinoform?
 What reservoir are we encountering on a shelfal clinoform?
 What sedimentary processes do we observe?
 Is there any trapping mechanism along a clinoform?
 Can we model them?
 Do we have any tools that help us to predict where we are on a clinoform?